eunices/bee-description-model/readme.md

 - Run numbered steps sequentially `01-model.r` must be run first before `02-forecast.r` or `03-evaluate.r` but
 - Files are persisted so dependent scripts (e.g. `02-forecast.r`) may be run in the future without having re-run `01-model.r`
 - Some results are output as artifacts (`.csv`, `.pdf` files) others are printed to console.
+- If the model parameters or datasets are changed, contents in `model/` should be deleted and `01-model.r` must be re-run.

 ## Input data format